jiweigang1/janito/docs/llm_drivers.md

 To add support for a new LLM provider:

 1. Subclass `LLMDriver`.
-2. Implement the `stream_generate()` method, following the event-driven, threaded, and cancellable pattern.
+2. Implement the `_process_input()` method, which consumes a DriverInput object, performs LLM generation, and emits DriverEvent objects to the output queue.
 3. Emit standardized events as output is generated.

 ## Provider-Specific Notes

 ### Google Gemini (genai) Driver

-The Google Gemini driver preserves the exact order of content and tool/function calls as returned by the Gemini API.
-Events such as `ToolCallStarted`, `ToolCallFinished`, and `ContentPartFound` are published in the sequence they appear in the API response, ensuring that downstream consumers receive events in the true conversational order.
-This is essential for correct conversational flow and tool execution, especially when tool calls and content are interleaved.
+The Google Gemini driver (and all other modern drivers) now emits a single `ResponseReceived` event per turn, which includes both all content parts and all tool/function calls as parsed from the Gemini API response.
+Downstream consumers and the agent itself inspect the order and content of these lists to reproduce the true conversational order and context, enabling seamless advanced tool execution.
+No more per-part events if the driver is up-to-date.

 ## Design Philosophy